Spanish Prawns with Garlic

-When I mention ‘prawns’ in this recipe, as in all my other prawn recipes, you can of course also use ‘shrimp’ as, although not exactly the same, they are pretty interchangeable.
+When I mention ‘prawns’ in this recipe, as in all my other prawn recipes, you can of course also use ‘shrimp’.
+Although not exactly the same, they are pretty interchangeable.
 It may depend on where you are which of the two is more available, prawn or shrimp.
 Just try to get some nicely sized ones.
 The bigger the better.

-I used some raw frozen jumbo king prawns for these photos, and the cool thing is when you cook them you see them turning pink as they cook.
+I used some raw frozen jumbo king prawns for these photos.
+The cool thing is when you cook them you see them turning pink as they cook.
 Pre-cooked prawns are already pink when they come out of the packet.